MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ![DMA events](https://raw.githubusercontent.com/MaJerle/stm32-usart-uart-dma-rx-tx/master/docs/dma_events.svg?sanitize=true)

-Abbrevations used for the image:
+Abbreviations used for the image:
 - `R`: `R`ead pointer, used by the application to read data from memory.
 Later also used as `old_ptr`
 - `W`: `W`rite pointer, used by the DMA to write next byte to.
 Increased every time DMA writes new byte.
 Later also used as `new_ptr`
 - `HT`: `H`alf-`T`ransfer Complete event triggered by DMA